-Joint and soft tissue injections are shots with a needle into a joint (such as your knee) or a soft tissue space (such as the space between a muscle and a bone).
-The needle may be used to take out fluid or to put in medicine.
-These shots can be used to diagnose or treat many different conditions, including rheumatism, tendonitis, carpal tunnel syndrome and bursitis.
+Joint and soft tissue injections are shots with a needle.
+They can be given in a joint, such as your knee, or a soft tissue site, such as the space between a muscle and bone.
+Injections can help diagnose or treat many different conditions.
+Examples include:

-Anti-inflammatory medicines such as corticosteroids and pain relievers such as lidocaine are the most common medicines used for joint and soft tissue injections.
-Before getting an injection, it is important to tell your doctor if you are allergic to steroids or any other drug.
+The needle can be used to take out fluid or put in medicine.
+Anti-inflammatory medicines are the most common drugs to use in injections.
+These include corticosteroids and pain relievers such as lidocaine.
+Before getting an injection, it is important to tell your doctor if you are allergic to steroids or medicines.

 Copyright © American Academy of Family Physicians